glurp/dsl-gtk/README.md

 A move on slider will update foo.value and the entry.
 Idem for a key in the entry : slider and foo.value will be updated.

-if you want to be notified for your own traitment, you can observ a DynVar :
+if you want to be notified for your own treatment, you can observe a DynVar :

 ```ruby
   foo.observ { |v| @socket.puts(v.to_s) rescue nil }
 ```